RoboArmGS: High-Quality Robotic Arm Splatting via B\'ezier Curve Refinement: Conclusion

 \section{Conclusion}

-We introduce RoboArmGS, a hybrid representation that couples Structured Gaussian Binding with a Bézier-based Motion Refiner to jointly ensure geometric consistency and accurate real-world motion modeling.
-This design effectively resolves long-standing limitations, including rendering artifacts and URDF–rigged motion mismatch in the robot arm reconstruction.
-We further release RoboArm4D, the first benchmark dedicated to dynamic robotic arm digital asset reconstruction.
-Comprehensive experiments show that RoboArmGS achieves state-of-the-art novel-view and novel-pose rendering fidelity.
+In this paper, we present RoboArmGS, a hybrid representation that synergizes Structured Gaussian Binding (SGB) with a Bézier-based Motion Refiner (BMR) to achieve both geometric consistency and precise motion modeling.
+By anchoring Gaussians to the robot's kinematic structure and explicitly modeling physical motion residuals, our method effectively reconciles the discrepancy between nominal URDF models and real-world observations.
+To support future research, we contribute RoboArm4D, a specialized benchmark designed for the reconstruction and evaluation of dynamic robotic digital assets.
+Extensive experiments demonstrate that RoboArmGS achieves state-of-the-art performance in both novel-view and novel-pose synthesis, providing a robust and scalable solution for building photorealistic, kinematically accurate digital assets.